pedros89/ESP32-Arduino-HTTPS-POST-request-to-PHP-MySQL-database/README.md

 - the HTTPS certificate for your website.
 [Link to know more](https://www.esri.com/arcgis-blog/products/bus-analyst/field-mobility/learn-how-to-download-a-ssl-certificate-for-a-secured-portal/)
 - Database info: database servername, database name, user, password

-Make sure you create with phpMyAdmin a new table in your database, for example sensor_reading.
+Make sure you create with phpMyAdmin a new table in your database, for example called `sensor_reading`.

 The database table should have the following structure: